tartley/rerun/README.txt

     It ignores directories called .svn, .git, .hg, .bzr, build and dist.
     It ignores files ending with .pyc or .pyo.

+INSTALL

+    Put the file rerun.py on the PATH.

+    On Windows, you might need to associate the .py extension with your Python executable.
+In order to be able to type 'rerun' instead of 'rerun.py', you might like to add '.py' to the PATHEXT environment variable.

 THANKS

-    The idea came from the bash command 'watch', and inspiration for the improved implementation came from a blog post by Jeff Winkler, whos website http://jeffwinkler.net seems to have now died.
+    The idea came from the bash command 'watch', and inspiration for this improved implementation came from an old blog post by Jeff Winkler, whos website http://jeffwinkler.net seems to have now died.

 CONTACT